This year in Hungary the Association of Conscious Consumers (ACC) issued a new 12-point paragraph to such customers on the ‘Buy Nothing Day’.

 In what way do we pollute the environment above all?

 The ecological footprint analysis of WWF has shown that if everyone in the world lived like an average Hungarian, then we would need 2 planets.
 No matter that we think we are not a rich country, we have to fall into line with the West and so on, we already consume more energy resources (energy, land, water, wood, metals, etc.) that we actually have.
 National and international researches of sustainable living all show that our lifestyle has 3 such factors that have considerable damage on the environment.
-These are
+These are the following:

 - Eating habits, in particular meat consumption;